abid-mujtaba/haskell-cas/comments.md

 **R.7** - Implements the abstract rule that when the same expression is multiplied by itself it is equivalent to raising the expression by the power 2.
 We use the ``exp_`` method to achieve this which in turn implements its own set of rules for constructing exponents, thereby guaranteeing proper construction.

-**R.1f**

-* ``prod'`` is a utility function for multiplying two expressions.
-It is called by ``prod_``.
-It is completely analogous to ``sum'`` with the same kind of pattern-matching implemented.
-* We use pattern matching to define the common multiplication scenarios.
-This will save us time when we won't have to simplify terms afterwards (and repeatedly).

 **R.2a**